 The maximum health insurance premium you’d pay for a Marketplace insurance plan is typically the premium of the second lowest cost Silver plan (SLCSP) available to you on the Marketplace, minus a specific percentage of your household income based on your federal poverty level.
 Your premium tax credit is then the difference between your maximum premium contribution and the plan’s gross premium.
 The SLCSP is sometimes also called the “benchmark plan.”

-Your SLCSP premium is also written on Form 1095-A, a tax form the Marketplace will send you by February if someone in your household had a Marketplace plan the previous year.
+Your SLCSP premium is usually noted on Form 1095-A, a tax form the Marketplace will send you by February if someone in your household had a Marketplace plan the previous year.

 Here’s how much of the SLCSP premium you’re responsible for, based on the tax-filing year and your income compared to the poverty line.
 Remember that the premium tax credit works on a sliding scale, so the percentage of SLCSP premiums you pay directly correlates to your income level.

 |Income as a Percentage of the Federal Poverty Line||Percentage of SLCSP Premium You Pay on Income Earned in 2021 and 2022|